My 11 great Reasons to visit spectacular Las Palmas

-Sure, this does not only refer to Las Palmas but to the whole archipelago of "Canarias", the islands of “eternal spring”.
+Sure, this does not only refer to Las Palmas but to the whole archipelago of the Canaries, the islands of “eternal spring”.
 It hardly gets extremely hot and you always have that fresh breeze from the Atlantic Ocean.
 I love the winters in particular – very pleasant and always great for a swim in the Atlantic Ocean.

-Las Palmas has a few beaches but Las Canteras is definitely the highlight.
+Las Canteras is definitely the highlight.
 A long sandy beach with shallow waters, along a boulevard with cafés, shops and restaurants – just awesome.
 Walk that nice promenade until you reach a headland and just continue – you will find impressive rocks where the water crashes against the coast and also a few restaurants.
 And the sea is surprisingly clean for a city … and so is the beach.
 Let`s go for a swim!

 When shopping in the Triana, just continue your way to the Plaza de Cairasco with its beautiful art-nouveau buildings and palm trees.
 You cannot miss the cathedral Santa Ana.
 Just stroll through the small streets and admire typical houses with the gorgeous balconies – this is one of the most beautiful old towns in all of Spain!

 Garden City – located between the Parque Santa Catalina and the beach.
 Elegant villas with abundant nature – flame trees, jacaranda and, and, and.
 One of the most beautiful residential areas which was originally created by the British who came here long time ago to enjoy the fantastic climate.
 Don`t miss to visit the “Pueblo Canario” just next to the Hotel Santa Catalina and the beautiful Parque Dorama – it gives a great overview on the island`s history with daily performances.

 You will find lots of fresh fish and seafood for sure.
 When visiting the Canary Islands I always love to eat the so-called “papas con mojo”, little potatoes (unpeeled) which come with a red spicy sauce – just to die for.
 I could live on that for days.
-Treat yourself with a delicious, sinfully sweet dessert and a strong Spanish coffee while enjoying a breath of fresh air.

 Most people just come to Gran Canaria for sunbathing.
 Too bad!
 They just miss a very interesting interior of this precious island, with surprising landscapes.
 Canyons, volcanos and gorgeous forests, little rural villages and abundant nature.
 Rent a car or a jeep and explore the “mini continent” as Gran Canaria is often called.
 The West Coast is spectacular – giant rocks next to Agaete and San Nicolas.
 Arucas used to be the capital of bananas – here you will find examples of Canary architecture, including an impressive cathedral.
 The picturesque village of Teror is famous for its historic houses with the typical balconies.
 Just very close to Las Palmas you will find the Bandama crater in the elegant neighbourhood of Tafira, home of the university – awesome!
 And yes, you can do all that easily in one day.